nessaleal4/AmazonReviews_NLP/README.md

 - Model: all-mpnet-base-v2 from Sentence Transformers
 - This model provides high-quality embeddings for semantic search

+### Design Principles

+The interface follows modern design principles:
+- Card-based layout for clear content separation
+- Strategic use of color for sentiment indicators (green for positive, dark red for negative)
+- Tabbed interface for organizing complex content
+- Responsive design that adapts to different screen sizes
+- Elegant typography and spacing for improved readability

 ### Development Container

 A development container configuration is provided for consistent development environments.
 This is particularly useful for GitHub Codespaces or local development with VSCode's Remote Containers extension.

 ## Future Improvements

-- Add filtering by product categories or star ratings
+- Add filtering by product categories or star ratings in the main interface
 - Implement time-based analysis of sentiment trends
 - Add support for multi-language reviews
 - Extend with aspect-based sentiment analysis
+- Incorporate keyword extraction for deeper review insights
+- Enable comparison of products based on sentiment analysis

 ## Acknowledgments

 - This project uses Sentence Transformers by UKPLab
 - Qdrant vector database for efficient vector search
 - Streamlit for the interactive web interface
+- Plotly for professional data visualization
 - Data from the Amazon Review Data (2023) dataset [https://amazon-reviews-2023.github.io/](https://amazon-reviews-2023.github.io/)